oppenheimmer/MIT_Missing_Semester/00_motivation.md

 ## Why this class?

-During a traditional Computer Science education, chances are you will take plenty of advanced classes within CS, everything from Operating Systems to Programming Languages, to Machine Learning.
+During a traditional Computer Science education, chances are you will take plenty of advanced classes within CS, everything from _Operating Systems_ to _Programming Languages_, to _Machine Learning_.
 But at many institutions there is one essential topic that is rarely covered: computing ecosystem literacy.

 Computers were built to automate manual tasks, yet students often perform